-Hardened centerlines include vertical elements- mountable curb or flex posts-that force turning drivers to slow down and keep them from crossing the double yellow lines when making turning movements.
+Hardened centerlines as a design element include vertical elements-mountable curb or flex posts-that force turning drivers to slow down and keep them from crossing the double yellow lines when making turning movements.
 They have been shown to reduce motorist-pedestrian conflicts and reduce the speed of left-turning vehicles.